NatanAmorim/my-configs/deprecated/godot_config.md

 ### Other Plugins, Addons, Scripts and Extensions

+- [UUID](https://github.com/binogure-studio/godot-uuid) - Unique identifier generation v4.
+- [Phantom Camera](https://github.com/ramokz/phantom-camera) - Godot 4 plugin designed to provide and simplify common behaviors for the built-in `Camera2D` and`Camera3D` nodes.
+- [Auto Layout](https://github.com/don-tnowe/godot-auto-layout) - Press Shift+A to add a container for your green fellows.
+- [Radial Progress Indicator](https://github.com/daveTheOldCoder/godot-radial-progress-indicator) - Provides a Control that displays a radial progress indicator with several options.
+- [Onscreen-Keyboard](https://github.com/martinfuchs/Godot-Onscreen-Keyboard) - Onscreen keyboard, displayed as soon as LineEdit or TextEdit are in focus.
+- [Virtual Joystick](https://github.com/MarcoFazioRandom/Virtual-Joystick-Godot) - A virtual joystick for touchscreens.
+Simple to use and with useful options.
+- [Metroidvania System](https://github.com/KoBeWi/Metroidvania-System) - General-purpose framework for creating metroidvania games.
+- [Advanced Radial Menu](https://github.com/diklor/advanced_radial_menu) - Advanced radial menu node.
+- [Deformable Mesh](https://github.com/cloudofoz/godot-deformablemesh) - Addon to deform 3D meshes using customizable deformers at run-time.
 - [Texture Packer](https://github.com/Relintai/texture_packer) - Tools to layer, pack, and merge textures at runtime.
-- [Phantom Camera](https://github.com/ramokz/phantom-camera) - Godot 4 plugin designed to provide and simplify common behaviors for the built-in `Camera2D` and`Camera3D` nodes.
 - [Aseprite Wizard](https://github.com/viniciusgerevini/godot-aseprite-wizard) - Godot Editor plugin to help import Aseprite animations to AnimationPlayers, AnimatedSprites and SpriteFrames.
 - [Spatial Gardener](https://github.com/dreadpon/godot_spatial_gardener) - A Godot plugin for painting plants and props on arbitrary 3D surfaces implemented in GDScript.
 - [Concave Mesh Slicer](https://github.com/PiCode9560/Godot-4-Concave-Mesh-Slicer) - Godot 4 Addon for slicing Concave Mesh Into Half.
 - [SoftBody2D](https://github.com/appsinacup/godot-softbody2d) - Plugin that adds deformable 2D soft body.
 - [ScrollListContainer](https://github.com/wareya/ScrollListContainer) - Wrapper nodes begone!
 A do-it-all container node that scrolls with multiple children (not just one) and draws its own background.
 - [Godot Universal Fade](https://github.com/KoBeWi/Godot-Universal-Fade) - Allows you to fade out and fade in the screen with a single line of code.
 No configuration needed, just install the addon and you can use it.
-- [Auto Layout](https://github.com/don-tnowe/godot-auto-layout) - Press Shift+A to add a container for your green fellows.
-- [Advanced Radial Menu](https://github.com/diklor/advanced_radial_menu) - Advanced radial menu node.
 - [Polyliner](https://github.com/Firepal/godot-polyliner) - Plugin for 3D camera-facing line and trail rendering.
 - [Extendable Inspector](https://github.com/ProFiLeR4100/ExtendableInspectorForCS) - addon to make it a bit easier to add custom inspector controls to nodes.
-- [Deformable Mesh](https://github.com/cloudofoz/godot-deformablemesh) - Addon to deform 3D meshes using customizable deformers at run-time.
 - [Color Preview](https://github.com/Qubus0/GodotColorPreview) - Lets you preview colors from code in the same line directly next to the line numbers and breakpoints.
 - [Debug Menu add-on](https://github.com/godot-extended-libraries/godot-debug-menu) - Display in-game FPS/performance/hardware metrics in a Godot 4.
 - [GDLog](https://github.com/MagdielM/GDLog) - An on-screen logging and graphing utility for Godot.